1. Who We Are

 Where we store your personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
+European Economic Area: The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (“EEA”).
 It may also be processed by staff operating outside the EEA who work for one of our suppliers.
+Whenever we transfer your personal data out of the EU, we will ensure that a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 How long we will keep your personal data